Delta Phi Alpha has financially supported activities or projects of local chapters promoting German language, culture, and civilization.

 Drew University: The Iota Phi chapter will present a series entitled “Berlin in Film” during the fall of 2005.
 The following films will be included: Good-bye Lenin, Rosenstraße, Himmel über Berlin, Die Legende von Paul und Paula, and Eine allseitig reduzierte Persönlichkeit: REDUPERS.
 Chapter co-advisers are Prof. Elfriede Smith and Prof. Edye Lawler.

-Typically, chapter incentive grants are funded at the $250 level.
-Each chapter incentive grant requires a written report to the National Secretary Treasurer and chapters may not receive grants in consecutive years.
+Typically, chapter incentive grants are funded up to the $300 level.
+Each chapter incentive grant requires a written report to the National Secretary Treasurer and chapters may not receive grants in consecutive years (I.e. must wait 2 semesters until eligible to receive a new grant)